prmadev/prma/content/posts/call-me-perma.md

 As the days went by, I began to adopt a personal mantra: <q cite="me">I'm the poster child for laziness, the embodiment of irresponsibility, with motivation and vision nowhere to be found.</q> Oddly enough, despite knowing full well the significance of education and being genuinely captivated by the realms of science and math, my actions seemed to tell a different story altogether.
 It's as if I was presenting evidence that contradicted my own beliefs.
 Perhaps deep down, I questioned my care for my parents, struggled to find motivation, or maybe I secretly aspired to master the art of freeloadery.

-The haze of doubt began to lift when I embarked on an <abbr title="Attention-Deficit/Hyperactivity Disorder">ADHD</abbr> medication journey, and lo and behold, I experienced the novel sensation of being able to sit down and read a paragraph without my mind spiraling into chaos.
+The haze of doubt began to lift when I embarked on an {{<abbr `ADHD`>}} medication journey, and lo and behold, I experienced the novel sensation of being able to sit down and read a paragraph without my mind spiraling into chaos.
 It was like finally playing a video game where you no longer wonder if you're in control of that character's movements or not.
 My epiphany was quite the reverse: "Oh, wait a minute, I can indeed make decisions and stick with them?"

 Let me tell you, this realization was liberating, to put it mildly.
 Suddenly, I had the capacity to invest time in the very things that had ignited my curiosity.

-<abbr title="Attention-Deficit/Hyperactivity Disorder">ADHD</abbr> has had a profound impact on  my life since childhood.
+{{<abbr `ADHD`>}} has had a profound impact on  my life since childhood.
 One revelation that became clear after seeking medication was the extent to which I had surrendered agency and intentionality.

 My existence had been defined by reactivity, with a noticeable absence of honed decision-making skills.
 I found myself in a state of passivity, or even worse, mere reactivity.
 Nonetheless, I consistently strived to reclaim it.